HiFi-Human/DynGsplat-unity/README.md

 Our provided install method is based on Conda package and environment management:

-Create a new environment
+Create a new environment.
 ```shell
 conda create -n compress python=3.9
 conda activate compress
 ```
-First install CUDA and PyTorch, our code is evaluated on CUDA 12.1 and PyTorch 2.1.2+cu121.
+First install CUDA and PyTorch, our code is evaluated on CUDA 12.1 and PyTorch 2.1.2.
 Then install the following dependencies:
 ```shell
 cd CompressScripts/
 pip install torch==2.1.2 torchvision==0.16.2 torchaudio==2.1.2 --index-url https://download.pytorch.org/whl/cu121